kerry-he/qics/docs/source/guide/index.rst

     .. grid-item-card:: :octicon:`mortar-board` Advanced tips
         :link: advanced.html

-        Tips for advanced users for best practices on how to input problems to QICS to obtain potentially significant speedups.
+        Tips for advanced users to obtain potentially significant speedups when solving problems.

+    .. grid-item-card:: :octicon:`file` Reading and writing
+        :link: io.html

+        Reading and writing semidefinite and conic programs using the SDPA sparse and CBF formats.

     .. grid-item-card:: :octicon:`command-palette` PICOS interface
         :link: picos.html

-        Briefly introduces how QICS can be used with the PICOS interface, a Python interface for modelling optimization problems.
+        Briefly introduces how QICS can be used with the PICOS optimization modelling interface.

 .. toctree::